Comparing the latent features of universal machine-learning interatomic potentials: Varying targets

 \section{Varying targets}

-We evaluated the information content overlap in the last-layer features of models between PET-MAD (trained on energies and forces) and PET-MAD-DOS (trained on the electronic density of states) by computing reconstruction errors on the MAD test dataset.
+Here, we evaluate the information content overlap between the last-layer features of PET-MAD (trained on energies and forces) and PET-MAD-DOS (trained on the electronic density of states) via feature reconstruction errors on the MAD test subset.
 The results show lower errors when reconstructing PET-MAD features from PET-MAD-DOS features compared to the reverse direction (Table~\ref{tab:variants-dos}).
-It indicates that the DOS-based features capture aspects sufficient for approximating energy-based features, while including additional information not fully aligned with the energy-based latent feature space.
+It indicates that the DOS-based features capture aspects sufficient for approximating energy-based features, while encoding additional information that the energy-only latent feature space may be oblivious to.